souperhost-3000/service-dannyhannyford/README.md

 # AirBnB More places to stay

 > This react project mocks the "More places to stay" image carousel.
-The image carousel fetches it's data from MongoDB from the local server.
+The client fetches data with express connecting it to a mongoDB server.

 ## Related Projects